Free Range Eggs Free Range Eggs

 The motive is not sadistic pleasure, but merely to compete with the cheapest possible eggs.

-If that dollar extra is too much, try shopping in Cook Street village (in Victoria BC Canada) where free range eggs cost only $2.50 CAD a dozen, the same as “factory” eggs.
+If that dollar extra is too much, try shopping in Cook Street village (in Victoria BC Canada) where free range eggs cost only $2.50 CAD a dozen, the same as factory eggs.
+On 2012-04-26 when Burger King announced it was switching to cage-free (free run, but not free range) eggs, they the eggs would cost them only 1% more.
+Why are people exactly such cruelty on chickens for such trivial economic benefit?

 Chickens are not the brightest animals, but if you get to know them, they have personalities.
 They are affectionate.
 They have emotions.
 They don’t deserve this disgraceful treatment from you.

 Finally, free range eggs are better for you.
 Chickens grubbing in a field are far healthier than ones trapped in filthy disease-ridden cages.
 It will be blindly obvious if you buy half a dozen each of free range egg and factory eggs.
 The free range eggs have stronger shells, are less runny, with firmer yolks, brighter colour and taste much better.
+A cage egg tastes watered down.
 You won’t want to go back even if you relish the thought of making chickens suffer.

 The Meatrix: a takeoff on the movie the Matrix about the propaganda that holds factory farms in place.